 # This should work with the latest kernel used by the Raspberry Pi OS, but probably not with older ones if the kernel headers are missing cd ~ sudo apt-get -y install git dkms raspberrypi-kernel-headers git clone https://github.com/aircrack-ng/rtl8812au.git cd rtl8812au sudo ./dkms-install.sh

-After the successful installation of the driver, and a reboot, the TP-Link Archer T2U Nano AC600 adapter is discovered by the Raspberry Pi and ready to use.
+After successfully installing the driver and a reboot, the TP-Link Archer T2U Nano AC600 adapter is discovered by the Raspberry Pi and ready to use.
 Like the Netgear AC1200, the TP-Link Archer T2U Nano AC600 takes an unusually long time to authenticate itself with a chosen wireless network.
-However, in contrast to the Netgear AC1200, there were no network manager crashes.
-The TP-Link Archer T2U Nano AC600 showed stable operation during the tests – at 2.4 GHz as well as at 5 GHz; in mains and battery operation.
+However, in contrast to the Netgear AC1200, there were no wicd crashes.
+The TP-Link Archer T2U Nano AC600 showed stable operation during the tests – at 2.4 GHz and 5 GHz; in mains and battery operation.
 The adapter did not lose the connection to the network even during hours of operation.
 However, the heat development on the USB interface and the adapter was roughly comparable to the Netgear AC1200.
 Again, no higher network performance could be found compared to simple 2,4 GHz USB WiFi adapters.

 The TP-Link Archer T4U AC1300